menu

 Wrigley Park East is a densely urban neighborhood (based on population density) located in Paterson, New Jersey.

 Wrigley Park East real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) small apartment buildings and apartment complexes/high-rise apartments.
 Most of the residential real estate is renter occupied.
 Many of the residences in the Wrigley Park East neighborhood are older, well-established, built between 1940 and 1969.
-A number of residences were also built between 2000 and the present.
+A number of residences were also built before 1940.

 Notable & Unique Neighborhood Characteristics